-I prefer weight training to be done outside of the patient's home.
-Few people will consistently work out at home.
-It's helpful to be in an environment where others are working out hard; also, the equipment is better.
-Pilates is also excellent in that it emphasizes core strength, and I think yoga can be helpful if the extreme postures are avoided.
+It is preferable to do the weight training outside of your home.
+Few people will consistently work out in the confines of their house.
+It's helpful to be in an environment where others are working out; also, the equipment is better.
+Pilates is also excellent in that it emphasizes core strength.
+Yoga can be helpful if extreme postures are avoided.